Common Assault in Western Australia

 Common assault is an offence under section 313 of the Criminal Code Act Compilation Act 1913.

 Common assault carries a maximum penalty of 18 months imprisonment or a fine of $18,000.

-If the offence involves family violence, it is an aggravated offence, and a maximum penalty of three years imprisonment applies.
+If the offence is aggravated the maximum penalty is increased to three years imprisonment or a fine of $36,000.

 What is common assault?

-- Touch another person without that person’s consent and without lawful excuse;
+- Applies force to another person without their consent and without lawful excuse;

-- Cause anther person to apprehend immediate physical contact without the person’s consent and without lawful excuse.
+- Causes another person to apprehend the immediate application of force without their consent and without lawful excuse.

 The defence of self-defence

 Under section 248 of the Criminal Code Act Compilation Act 1913, a person is not guilty of an offence if they act in self-defence believing that their actions are necessary in self-defence AND their actions are a reasonable response in the circumstances as the accused reasonably believes them to be.

 Under section 32 of the Criminal Code Act Compilation Act 1913, a person is not guilty of an offence if they carried out the act because of a threat that they feared would be carried out if they did not carry out the act AND the act was a reasonable response to the threat in the circumstances.